 Identifying phosphoinositide interacting nuclear proteins to understand their function:

-Using a quantitative proteomic methods to enrich for and identify nuclear phosphoinositide effector proteins.
-Using this method, we have identified nuclear proteins interacting with phosphatidylinositol (4,5) bisphosphate (PtdIns(4,5)P2) (PubMed ID 21048195) and PtdIns(3,4,5)P3, two of the 7 existing PIs.
+Using a quantitative proteomic methods to enrich for and identify nuclear phosphoinositide effector proteins, we have identified nuclear proteins interacting with phosphatidylinositol (4,5) bisphosphate (PtdIns(4,5)P2) (PubMed ID 21048195) and PtdIns(3,4,5)P3 (Pubmed ID 34048982), two of the 7 existing PIs.

 Current projects include further analysis of these potential interactions (PubMed ID 27118868)